octopress/multilingual/README.md

 2. Add a language to the YAML front-matter of your posts, e.g. `lang: de`.
 3. Add new RSS feeds and post indexes for secondary languages.

-Read on and I'll try to walk you through setting up your multi-language site.
+Read on and I'll try to walk you through setting up your multilingual site.

 Note: This guide will only cover the steps listed above.
-Your site may still have some plugins which are not designed for multi-language sites.
+Your site may still have some plugins which are not designed for multilingual sites.
 If you are using plugins (like a category index generator) which create pages from your site's posts, they may need to be modified or removed.
 Modifying plugins is beyond the scope of this guide.

 ## Configuration